 - By pretending it doesn’t affect you…

 Again, I am not here to shame anyone.
-From what I can tell, most men deeply care.
+From what I can tell, most men care deeply.
 Nobody really approves of it.
-And men often feel ashamed of the behaviors of their gender.
+And men often feel ashamed of the inappropriate behaviors of their gender.
 They know it, they see it, they feel it.

 Yet there is an awful lot of silence between men.

-Why aren't men talking to each other?
+Why aren’t men talking to each other?
 Why do so many men not take a stand against other abusive men?
-Why do men have issues around anger, and impulse control in the first place?
-Why is addressing the issues making them skittish?
-Why does this issue make them feel so ashamed.
-We are not trying to emasculate you by bringing up the topic
+Why do men have issues with anger and impulse control in the first place?
+Why does addressing the issues make them so skittish?
+Why does this issue make them feel so ashamed?
+We are not trying to emasculate you by bringing up the topic.

 So then what is the threat here?
 Could it be that…

-Men grow up in a peer culture of aggression and if they stand against it, they fear being socially alienated or becoming a target themselves.
+Men grow up in a peer culture of aggression, and if they stand against it, they fear social alienation or becoming a target themselves.

 Men retreat into silence when confronted with something that makes them uncomfortable.
 It’s a learned behavior that is widely accepted.

-Men are not challenged to emotionally mature.
+Men are not challenged to mature emotionally.
 They often do not challenge each other.
-Men enjoy their ‘play time’ with their peers, pleading ignorance to its effects.
+Men enjoy their ‘play time’ with their peers, and plead ignorance to its effects.